 Monika works on the Water Program researching and conducting corporate and investor engagement on the risks and opportunities related to growing water scarcity and water quality issues.

-Prior to Ceres Monika worked as a research consultant for the Initiative for Responsible Investment at Harvard, exploring the roots of the concept of sustainability across a broad spectrum of disciplines to inform the Sustainable Accounting Standards Board (SASB) in their efforts to evolve corporate reporting standards.
-She was also commissioned by the pioneering socially responsible investment firm, Trillium Asset Management, to formulate a strategic approach to entering emerging markets with an environmental, social and governance (ESG) investment lens.
-Previous to this work Monika was an emerging market analyst at Driehaus Capital management and Trans-National Research.
+Prior to Ceres Monika worked as a research consultant for the Initiative for Responsible Investment at Harvard, exploring the roots of the concept of sustainability to inform the Sustainable Accounting Standards Board (SASB) in their efforts to evolve corporate reporting standards and investor integration of environmental and social factors.
+As a Chartered Financial Analyst and former emerging market analyst, with a Masters in Freshwater Ecology, Monika is particularly interested in driving greater integration of water risks and opportunities into the portfolio management process.

 Recent Blog Posts

 Water is a critical but contentious resource for the fracking industry, which is booming in the US and poised to take off globally.

 Controversy concerning the practice of hydraulic fracturing and unconventional oil and gas development is about more than just breaking up underground rock deposits to release gas and oil.

 Proposed standards that the U.S. Department of Interior announced for fracking on federal and Indian lands are important, especially in the arid West where water is gold.
 Unfortunately, water protection gets short shrift in the rules that, once finalized, will apply to 750 million acres of public lands.

 Part two of Monika Freyman's blog series on how hydraulic fracturing is changing the American landscape.
 In this installment Monika examines regional water issues associated with hydraulic fracturing.